amitrajaraman/notes/hs-101/main.md

 <!-- Price is the explanatory variable and supply/demand is the dependent variable.
 If the curve is mapped with price on the X-axis, it is sometimes known as the inverse supply/demand curve. -->

+If we map the demand/supply curve with the price on the X-axis instead of the Y-axis, it is sometimes known as the inverse demand/supply curve.

 The _price elasticity of supply_ measures how much the quantity supplied changes with the price.
 If the supply changes substantially with a change in price, it is said to be _elastic_.
 If not, it is called _inelastic_.
 A _perfectly inelastic supply_ is one where the quantity supplied does not depend on the price at all.
 An example of this is beach-front land - irrespective of the price, there is a constant total amount.

 <!-- The _price elasticity of supply_ is a measure of how much the quantity produced changes with the price.
 It is equal to the percentage change in quantity supplied divided by percentage change in price.
 Observe that it is always negative.
 This can be rewritten as $$(\Delta y/\Delta x)/(y/x)$$.
 A _perfectly inelastic_ supply is one where the quantity supplied does not depend on the price at all.
 For example, beach-front land.